Phase transitions in when feedback is useful: Results

-Similarly, if either the measurement gain or the process noise increases, this would yield a higher observation SNR, which would then improve the inference and thereby predictability.
-Fig~\ref{fig:QualitativeAnalysis}E--F shows the resultant transitions from no messages, to feedforward-only messages, then to predictive feedback, with increasing measurement gain or process noise.
+Similarly, if either the measurement gain or the process noise increases, it would yield a higher observation SNR, which would then improve the inference and thereby predictability.
+Figs~\ref{fig:QualitativeAnalysis}E--F show the resultant transitions from no messages, to feedforward-only messages, then to predictive coding, with increasing measurement gain or process noise.
 Increasing observation noise has the opposite effect, making observations less reliable and thereby reducing the predictability.
-Fig~\ref{fig:QualitativeAnalysis}G shows the transitions in strategy with increasing observation noise.
-Finally, increasing the world state timescale increases the predictability since it increases both the memory of the system, and the observation SNR.
+This is shown in Fig~\ref{fig:QualitativeAnalysis}G. Finally, increasing the world state timescale increases the predictability since it increases both the memory of the system, and the observation SNR.
 Fig~\ref{fig:QualitativeAnalysis}H reveals the familiar sequence of transitions in strategy, supporting our core intuitions about when feedback is valuable.